Science we fund together. Focused studies that make our daily lives safer.

 You decide what we investigate.

-Each Research Cycle, members vote in the app on a curated set of viable study options.
-The top selections determine what we investigate next.
+Each Research Season, voting members rank a list of proposed studies in the member portal.
+The top-ranked studies determine what the lab investigates next.
 Members tell us which products and exposures matter most to them, shaping the priorities for each batch of research.

 Step 02 — Study Design